amlinsto/amlinsto.github.io/README.md

 home: true
 title: Home
 features:
-  - title: Simplicity First
+  - title: Merchant of Venice
-    details: Minimal setup with markdown-centered project structure helps you focus on writing.
+    details: With mirth and laughter let old wrinkles come.And let my liver rather heat with wine.
-  - title: Vue-Powered
+  - title: Don Quixote
-    details: Enjoy the dev experience of Vue, use Vue components in markdown, and develop custom themes with Vue.
+    details: Do you see over yonder, friend Sancho, thirty or forty hulking giants?
+I intend to do battle with them and slay them.
-  - title: Performant
+  - title: Socrates
-    details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+    details: An enigmatic figure and a Greek philosopher from Athens who is credited as a founder of Western philosophy.
-  - title: Themes
+  - title: John von Neumann
-    details: Providing a default theme out of the box.
-You can also choose a community theme or create your own one.
+    details: Von Neumann was a Hungarian-American mathematician, physicist, computer scientist, engineer and polymath.
-  - title: Plugins
+  - title: Usain Bolt
-    details: Flexible plugin API, allowing plugins to provide lots of plug-and-play features for your site.
+    details: Usain St. Leo Bolt is a retired Jamaican sprinter, widely considered to be the greatest sprinter of all time.
-  - title: Bundlers
+  - title: Home With Kids
-    details: Default bundler is Vite, while Webpack is also supported.
-Choose the one you like!
+    details: Most episodes involve the parents' attempts to act as a good example for their children and teach them know right from wrong.
 footer: CC Licensed | Copyright © 2021-present Linsto
 ---